kwingading/kwingading.github.io/_pages/about.md

 - Spent a summer working at an early-stage startup
     - My primary tasks included 1) designing + conducting a user study → analysing and presenting my findings → translating these into concrete business decisions 2)  designing + implementing the marketing strategy of an early-stage startup
 - Constructed some NLP datasets
-    - MultiSimlex - a "large-scale multilingual resource for lexical semantics"
+    - [Multi-SimLex](https://multisimlex.com/) - a "large-scale multilingual resource for lexical semantics"
     - PoliteInContext: a contextualised politeness dataset inspired by Terkourafi’s frame-based approach to politeness → this was my undergrad thesis so you won't be able to find this online :)
 - Helped organise two Hackathons - always had so much fun during the actual event!
 - More recently: did a research project at the intersection of China and AI strategy for a longtermist think-tank in China